SamCollins1327/Download-More-RAM/README.md

 For `helper_optimised.c`, `patcher.c`, and `sig_finder.c`.
 These tools can be compiled using gcc with no additional options with Mingw-w64.

-In the cases of `TrueSightKiller`, `TrueSigntKiller_NoDriverLoad`, and `WinPmem-custom`, all credit goes towards the original autheors as we make only light-medium edits.
+In the cases of `TrueSightKiller`, `TrueSigntKiller_NoDriverLoad`, and `WinPmem-custom`, all credit goes towards the original authors as we make only light-medium edits.

 ## Quickstart steps for reproducing the proof of concept